 Use other approaches to manage mining programs

-To maximize exploits, mining programs typically insert a large number of webshells into the victim server.
+To maximize exploits, mining programs may insert a large number of webshells into the victim server.
 In this case, viruses may be difficult to be removed.

 - Query the file path of the mining program.

-ls -l /proc/xxx/exe // xxx represents the PID of the mining program.
+ls -l /proc/xxx/exe // xxx specifies the process ID of the mining program.

 - Remove the file of the mining program.

-- Among the processes consuming most of the CPU resources, find and terminate the mining process.
+- Among the processes that consume most of the CPU resources, find and terminate the mining program.